 Q: Is The Sufferfest Strength Training Programme appropriate for triathletes?

 You bet your tankini it is.
 We have strength-optimised plans for Full IM, Half IM, Olympic Distance, and Sprint Triathlon.
 The extra demands of multiple disciplines makes it even more critical that your strength training is properly scheduled with your other workouts.

 Q: Who designed this programme?
 Do they really know what they're doing?

-The world-class coaching team at APEX Coaching, led by Founder Neal Henderson and Cycling Physiologist Mac Cassin.
+The world-class SUF / Wahoo Sports Science Team, led by Coach Neal Henderson and Cycling Physiologist Mac Cassin.
 Do they know what they're doing?
 Well, Neal has coached his athletes to 47 World Championship titles— most recently Rohan Dennis at the UCI Time Trial World Champs in Austria.
 In addition to being an experienced coach and cycling physiologist, Mac is a member of the USA Team Pursuit Squad, a former US National Champion.
 They got this.

 Q: Will this help senior or masters cyclists?

 Absolutely!
 As we age, bone density declines, ligament and tendon strength drops, and your ability to recover and repair your body slows down.
 Combine all those factors together and you have a perfect recipe for injury.
 If anything, senior and masters cyclists will benefit the most from these sessions.
 In addition to better bone and tendon health you’ll also see your balance improve.
 While that might not seem like a big deal now, stabilizer muscles are some of the first to weaken as we age, leaving you more prone to falls and injury.
 By improving your core strength and single leg stability now, you are making an investment that will not only make you more BADASS on the bike, but help you stay active and healthy for years to come.

 Q: Are the programmes based on my 4DP rider type?